drewf24/world-airbnb/writeup/writeup.md

 construct a bootstrap simulation and find the 95% confidence interval.

-Finally we construct a 95% confidence interval to find the difference in median availability: We are 95% confident that the median availability for high volume hosts is between 219 to 261.025 days greater than that of low volume hosts.
+Finally we construct a 95% confidence interval to find the difference in median availability:

     ## # A tibble: 1 x 2
     ##   `2.5%` `97.5%`
     ##    <dbl>   <dbl>
     ## 1    219    261.

+We are 95% confident that the median availability for high volume hosts is between 219 to 261.025 days greater than that of low volume hosts.

-### Conclusion For Part 2
+### Conclusion For Part II

-Based on our second research question in our proposal, we wanted to see how the way in which a property is listed (type of room and description for example) influences the availability of a listing.
-Assuming availibility is a good predictor of desirability (more availible, less desireable).
-In our proposal we looked at how the variable “room\_type” affects the availability of the listing.
-We hypothesized that room\_type would be a major factor in predicting availability because our exploratory analysis showed that a shared room is likely the least desired of the three room types due to the largest IQR and highest median availability of the three roomtypes.
-Through our text analysis of the descriptions we found words associated with private were highly sought after such as “private”, “apartment” indicating a private enclave, and “bedroom” indicating one’s private space.
-In additon, our linear model predicting availability by all variables regarding listing showed room type to be a relevant predictor.
-In additon, we predicted that more experienced hosts with more listings would have more availability days because they have more listings and our hypothesis test indicated that we were right.
+Based on our second research question in our proposal, we wanted to see how the way in which a property is listed influences the availability of a listing.
+Assuming availibility is a good predictor of desirability (more availible, less desireable), we looked at how the variable “room type” affects the availability of the listing.
+We hypothesized that room type would be a major factor in predicting availability because our exploratory analysis showed that a shared room is likely the least desired due to the largest IQR and highest median availability of the three room types.
+Through our text analysis of the descriptions we found words associated with private were highly sought after.
+“Private” and “apartment” were highly common, indicating a private enclave, and “bedroom” indicating one’s private space.
+In additon, our linear model predicting availability by all variables regarding listing, showed room type to be a relevant predictor.
+Furthermore, …high volume & low volume….

+### Overall Conclusion

-### Areas of Improvement:
+### Areas of Improvement

 Perhaps one of the biggest concerns among our dataset was that we could not prove constant variance.
-The spread of the residuals in our residual plots did not suggest constant variance.
-This means that when plotting the individual error against the predicted value, the variance of the error predicted value should be constant.
-Graphically, the spread of the points around the regression line is too variable.
+When plotting the individual error against the predicted value, the variance of the error predicted value should be constant.
+Graphically,this means the spread of the points around the regression line is too variable.
 Therefore, we had to proceed with caution when drawing assumptions from the linear regression.
 However, if we limit our conclusions to predictions, the consequences of a weak or not constant variance are less pressing.

 Furthermore, we assumed independence in our sample, implying that each listing is independent because the pricing of one space does not directly influence the other.
-While some might argue there is dependence between listings to some extent, the market for Airbnbs in NYC is free and competitive, so renters, ideally, don’t collide.
-In other words, it can be safely assumed that hosts of Airbnbs are working together to price fix listings in New York City.
+While some might argue there is dependence between listings to some extent, the market for Airbnbs in NYC is free and competitive, so renters, ideally, don’t collude.
+In other words, it can be safely assumed that hosts of Airbnbs are working not together to price fix listings in New York City.

 Another critical concern to consider in our analysis are the probabilities of type 1 and type 2 errors.
 For the entirety of our analysis, we set our alpha level to 0.05.
-However, we could have set the alpha level lower to reduce type 1 error, but consequently, increase type 2 error.
+However, we could have set the alpha level lower to reduce type 1 error, but consequently, increased the type 2 error.
 It is important to consider the needs when it comes to analyzing the data.
-If someone wants to determine, for instance, on average, which borough is cheaper to book an Airbnb between Manhattan and Brooklyn, there would have to set the predetermined alpha level on their desired outcome.
-A type 1 error would mean that we reject that is no significant true median difference when, in reality, there is a true median difference.
-A type 2 error would mean that we conclude that there is a true median difference when, in reality, there is not.
-Someone who is on a very tight budget and cannot afford the more expensive Airbnb may want to decrease the type 1 error as much as possible to avoid spending more than they expected.
-(This is all assuming they did not know the actual price of the Airbnb and had to pick whether to stay in Manhattan or Brooklyn before booking an Airbnb).
+If someone wants to determine, for instance, which borough is cheaper to book an Airbnb, Manhattan or Brooklyn, they would have to set the predetermined alpha level on their desired outcome.
+A type 1 error would mean a false positive - that there is a true difference in median prices when there actually is not.
+A type 2 error is a false negative, for example, if we had concluded that there is no true difference in median prices when one exists.
+In order to decrease the possibility of these errors, we could increase the sample size of our data analysis.
-To decrease the type 1 error, this particular person could set the alpha level to a number less than 0.05.
 Our analysis could be stronger if we took into account the purposes that people will use it for.

-If we were going to continue work on the project, we could delve deeper into locations such as specific neighborhoods.
-This would allow users of our analysis to investigate further, more specifically, the cheapest places, on average, of New York City.
-For example, although the Bronx is one of the more affordable boroughs in our analysis, the most expensive neighborhood is in the Bronx.
+If we were going to continue to work on the project, we could delve deeper into locations such as specific neighborhoods.
+This would allow users of our analysis to investigate further, more specifically, the cheapest places in New York City.
+For example, although the Bronx is one of the more affordable boroughs in our analysis, the most expensive neighborhood in our sample is in the Bronx.
 For travelers on a very tight budget, they may be misled by the information presented in our dataset because we were not specific enough with the location.

-### Overall Conclusion:
+### Final Thoughts

 Our data analysis concluded that: based on our research question from our proposal, we wanted to determine how location and availability